ubclaunchpad/LP-website/handbook/strategy/recurring-processes.md

 Candidates should be nominated based on active participation in Launch Pad, a robust foundation in relevant technical/design skills, and an aptitude for mentorship.
 Nominees should be provided with the [tech lead role description](/handbook/recruitment/tech-lead.md) or [design lead role description](/handbook/recruitment/design-lead.md) to help them decide if they are interested in the role.

-There should always be one design lead, and the number of tech leads should be evaluated by the leadership team based on club membership.
+There should always be one design lead, and the number of tech leads should be evaluated by the Leadership team based on club membership.

 Relevant handoff tasks are documented in the [leads onboarding guide](/handbook/onboarding/leads.md).